-Judge city size on this basis, and the top 10 looks like this:
+Judge city size on this basis (a bit more Google-y), and the top ten look like this:

-- Rhine-Ruhr metropolitan region (includes Essen, Dusseldorf, Cologne and Bonn) –11.3m
+- Rhine-Ruhr metropolitan region (includes Essen, Dusseldorf, Cologne and Bonn) – 10.680 million

-- Rhine–Neckar metropolitan region (mostly Mannheim and Heidelberg) – 2.4
+- Rhine–Neckar metropolitan region (mostly Mannheim and Heidelberg) – 2.362 million

 Once again the striking thing here is how flat these figures are.
-Sure, the polycentric Rhine-Ruhr region is enormous, on a par with London or Paris – but beyond that, there are another six cities of around half its size.
+Sure, the polycentric Rhine-Ruhr region is enormous, on a par with London or Paris – but beyond that, there are another six cities of around half its size or smaller.

 [Read more: Where are the largest cities in the US?]This article is from the CityMetric archive: some formatting and images may not be present.